Beef Filets with Portobello Sauce Recipe

 - 1. In a large nonstick skillet coated with cooking spray, brown steaks on both sides over medium-high heat.
 Remove and keep warm.

 - 2. Reduce heat to medium.
-Add wine or broth to pan, stirring to loosen browned bits; cook for 2-3 minutes or until liquid is reduced by half.
+Add wine to pan, stirring to loosen browned bits; cook for 2-3 minutes or until liquid is reduced by half.
 Combine flour and broth until smooth; whisk into the pan juices.
 Add steak sauce, Worcestershire sauce, ketchup and mustard.
 Bring to a boil.

 - 3. Return steaks to the skillet; add mushrooms.
 Cook for 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
 Sprinkle with pepper, salt and chives if desired.
 Yield: 2 servings.